inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

 ```

 ### 2. Sample Temperatures from a Normal Distribution around T0
 For a base temperature T₀, draw n_samples points from 𝒩(T₀, σ²).
-That gives you one “central” run at T₀ plus a spread around it.
+That gives you one “central” run at T₀, plus a spread of values around it.

 ```python
 np.random.seed(RNG_SEED)